damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 We have clarified the terminology used to discuss parts of CI/CD, replacing the usage of `Build`.
 In 8.17, `Pipeline` will be used when referring to the entire pipeline, and `Job` will be used for a specific action or build.

+## Upcoming changes to defaults in `gitlab-ci.yml`

+As part of our 9.0 release, we will be changing the default behavior of two flags in `gitlab-ci.yml` to provide an improved standard experience.

+* The `cache:key` directive will now default to a constant string.
+This means that the cache will now be shared across branches and stages, reducing build time making more efficient use of Runners.
+Note a cache is never shared across projects.
+* The `artifacts:expire_in` default will be able to be controlled by the GitLab administrator.
+This will allow administrators to reduce storage usage by reclaiming artifacts that do not need to be stored indefinitely.
+Set this value to your desired duration if an artifact is required to persist for a specific time.

 ## Audit Users (EE only)

 GitLab Enterprise Edition features a new capability to create users with an `Audit` role.
 This role allows the user read-only access to all projects, groups and users.